-Online searches for CBD has exploded in the last few years as researchers have begun digging into the compound’s potential.
+Online searches for CBD have exploded in the last few years, as researchers continue digging into the compound’s mechanisms of biological action.
 There is a lot of information out there on the internet, and some of it can be quite confusing or downright inaccurate.
 If you care about what you put in your body, then you are well within your rights to understand exactly what CBD oil is and what happens during the CBD oil extraction process.

 What is CBD Oil?

 CBD oil is, in its simplest terms, oil that is extracted from the cannabis plant.
 Cannabis is also commonly called hemp.
 Hemp is a versatile plant that is related to the marijuana plant but is different in several important ways.
 CBD oil is most specifically termed “cannabidiol,” which is one of 85 cannabinoids identified in the cannabis plant.